 • Resident punch cards (white) are $30 for six entries to all pools except Rob Fleming Aquatic Center.

 • Rob Fleming Aquatic Center resident punch cards (gold) are $40 for six entries.

 • Rob Fleming Aquatic Center non-resident punch cards (blue) are $55 for six entries.
 Pool Pass Procedures

 ROB FLEMING AQUATIC CENTER: The age requirements at Rob Fleming Aquatics Center are different than the other pools because it is a busier environment with more inherent risks to unsupervised young swimmers.

 At Rob Fleming Aquatic Center, children must be at least 13 years old to come into the pool facility without an adult.
 Children 12 and under must be accompanied by someone at least 16 or older.

-All facilities have at least five certified lifeguards on duty, including the Aquatics Leadership representative at the desk.
-The exception beginning in 2014 is Shadowbend, which will only have four on staff at a given time.
+All facilities have at least four (4) certified lifeguards on duty, including the Aquatics Leadership representative at the desk.

 Our larger pools have anywhere from seven to 18 lifeguards on duty, including the Aquatics Leadership representative(s).

 We certify 60 of our guards annually in Waterfront Skills for open water swim events.

 Rob Fleming Aquatics Center lifeguards also hold Waterpark certifications.